-They both have the kind of natural voices that stop you dead in your tracks.
-Wether belting or whispering, they beckon you to listen.
-Ritcher also happens to play a Gibson Flying V guitar – picking up his first one as a teenager in Long Branch NJ – he’s never played anything else.
-Albert would be proud.
+Both Ritcher and Nelson posess strong natural voices that stop you dead in your tracks.
+Wether belting or whispering, their singing commands attention.
+They are both also captivating performers, multi-instrumentalists, and strong songwriters.
+This rare mix finds them standing out from the crowd of up and coming East Coast bands.
+Ritcher plays a Gibson Flying V guitar – picking up his first one as a teenager in Long Branch NJ – he has never played anything else.
 Nelson, a gifted singer & classical violinist from NYC has described the bass as her first real love.
 She picked it up again in 2015 and has not looked back.
-The recent addition of powerhouse drummer Ezra Oklan to the band has solidified their sound, and they took this combination into the studio in 2017.
+The recent addition of powerhouse drummer Ezra Oklan to the band has solidified their sound.
+They took this combination into the studio in 2017 with spectacular results.

-Dwight & Nicole’s upcoming EP “Electric Lights” was recorded live to analog tape with multi-Grammy Award Nominated producer Joel Hamilton (Aaron Neville, The Meters, The Black Keys, Yoko Ono) at Studio G in Brooklyn, NY.
-Hamilton brilliantly captures their sound and energy on tape.
-They have just released two singles “Wait” & “Hi-Lo” ahead of the EP, that have both begun to introduce their music to a new wave of listeners.
-The EP "Electric Lights" will be released on March 2, distributed through The Orchard / Sony Music.
-The following day, D&N leave for a southern US tour stopping through NC, TN, GA, LA, AL, TX and FL.
-Highlights include joining Melissa Ethridge for a weeklong Royal Caribbean cruise where they have 3 performances scheduled.
-On 3/31 they will be at Lincoln Center in NYC for the Independent Music Awards where they have just been nominated for video of the year for “WAIT”.
+Dwight & Nicole’s 2018 EP “Electric Lights” was recorded live to analog tape with multi-Grammy Award Nominated producer Joel Hamilton (Aaron Neville, The Meters, The Black Keys, Yoko Ono) at Studio G in Brooklyn, NY.
+Hamilton, undoubtedly captures their sound and live energy.
+They have just self released two singles – the shimmering soul-anthem “Wait” and the dusty rocker “Hi-Lo” ahead of the EP, which have begun to introduce their music to a whole new wave of listeners.
+The release has also just landed D&N their first major label distribution deal through Orchard / Sony Music, and an Independent Music Award nomination.

 “Give ‘Wait’ a spin and, for at least three minutes and fifty seconds, all will be right with the world.”
 Dan Bolles, Seven Days

 “Take R&B, soul, blues and jazz, mix in razor-sharp rock guitar... heat to boiling, and watch your face melt.
 That's Dwight & Nicole.”
-Dr. John
+Relix Magazine

 “Dwight & Nicole are a tour-de-force that demand much wider success.
 Poignant, hard driving... and heavenly.”
 Steve Morse, Boston Globe